 Dr Tristram Riley-Smith

-As the External Champion, Tristram works as a high-profile ambassador for the partnership, seeking to enhance opportunities for knowledge exchange by connecting researchers to government, industry and the third sector.
+As the External Champion, Tristram worked as a high-profile ambassador for the partnership, seeking to enhance opportunities for knowledge exchange by connecting researchers to government, industry and the third sector.

-In his role as External Champion, Tristram facilitates an Enhanced Impact Scheme for researchers, holds policy seminars and fellowship schemes and facilitates placements for researchers within government agencies.
+In his role as External Champion, Tristram facilitated an Enhanced Impact Scheme for researchers, holds policy seminars and fellowship schemes and facilitates placements for researchers within government agencies.